 Using alcohol is a very popular method to remove stains from a microfiber couch.
 I have tried using it to clean a stubborn coffee stain and it has worked miracles.
 You should use clear alcohol such as vodka.

 Fill alcohol in a spray bottle and spray it well on the spot and rub it with a clean cloth.
 You’ll see the stain come off.
 Use a hairdryer to dry the spot and brush the area to make it look new.

 3. Use Water and Baking Soda

 Mix water and baking soda in a bowl such that it forms a thick paste.
 Apply it on the stain, wait for a few minutes, and then rub it with a clean and dry towel.
 Then you can wipe the stain.

 If you feel that the texture has changed, use a dry brush and brush the area to get the original texture back.

-PRO TIP: Do not rub fresh spills or you will press deeper into the fiber.
+Caution: Do not rub fresh spills or you will press them deeper into the fiber.

 4. Clean with Dawn Dish Wash Soap

 Apply a small amount on the stain and dab it with a sponge.
-Keep it for approx a minute and then rinse the stained area with lukewarm water till the stain is removed.
+Keep it for about a minute and then rinse the stained area with lukewarm water till the stain is removed.

 PRO TIP: Do check the label for knowing if you can use water to clean the couch or not.